 $100,000 income: No big deal anymore

-No matter how much he or she makes, anyone who lives beyond his or her means is going to feel financially pinched.
+No matter how much someone makes, anyone who lives beyond his or her means is going to feel financially pinched.
 While conspicuous consumption and blatant overspending is a problem, even those who try to keep an eye on their budget spend a large portion of their income on what financial advisers call "lifestyle inflation."
 Koos says these are things that may not be necessities but are considered such at a certain income level.
-Many middle-class citizens now see cable, smartphones, tablet computers, multiple televisions, Blu-ray players and gym memberships as "essential."
+Many middle-class citizens now see cable, smartphones, tablets, computers, multiple televisions, Blu-ray players and gym memberships as "essential."

 "There's almost a sense of entitlement that we need all of these things.
 Maybe we do, maybe we don't, but we're just at a point in time where we consider them necessities," says Koos.

 All of these subscriptions, bills and products can easily add up to more than $5,000 for a family of four.
 Adam says that technology and those expectations lead to higher consumption and spending for households in all income levels.

 "It's a big problem we see as planners.
 People expect more out of life than they did 20 years ago, and the cost of those things is rising, so it's a double whammy," says Adam.